BastiTee/electrify.me/README.md

 This project is discontinued.
 Use the awesome open-source project [Nativefier](https://github.com/jiahaog/nativefier) instead.
-It has the same basic idea, but a good community and it's in active development.
+It has the same basic idea, but quite a big community and it's in active development.

 ---